srillaert/public-notes/books/abstracting_away_the_machine.md

 p 87
 ... and floating-point numbers, which could be between 10e-38 and 10e38 ~~decimal digits in length~~

+p 181
+And the DOUBLE PRECISION data type was a ~~subset~~ *superset* of the REAL data type.
+A real constant consists of 1-9 significant decimal digits written with a decimal point.
+A double-precision constant consists of 1-17 significant decimal digits written with a decimal point.
+Source : IBM 7090/7094 Programming Systems FORTRAN IV Language p.7 http://atwww.bitsavers.org/pdf/ibm/7090/C28-6274-1_7090_FORTRANIV.pdf

 p 183
 FACT(N) = ~~FACT(N)~~ *N* * FACT(N-1)